hasanmoudud/geocompr/main.md

 Scripts are the basis of reproducible R code, a topic covered in section \@ref(scripts).
 Algorithms are recipes for modifying inputs using a series of steps, resulting in an output, as described in section \@ref(geographic-algorithms).
-To ease sharing and reproducibility algorithms can be placed into functions.
+To ease sharing and reproducibility, algorithms can be placed into functions.
 That is the topic of section \@ref(functions).
 <!-- This chapter provides illustrative examples and directs the reader to established resources, to avoid reinventing the wheel. -->
 <!-- The approach taken in this chapter was partly inspired by @xiao_gis_2016, who advocates explanations that are neither highly theoretical (as many academic papers are) -->